GenomicDataInfrastructure/standard-operating-procedures/sops/european-level/GDI-SOP0007_sop-template-creation.md

 This **step shall finish** either:
 - When the **period to raise issues (4 full weeks) concluded without any complaints from the MB**.
-- The **MB explicitly authorized the SOP** before the 4-week period finished.
+- The **MB explicitly authorised the SOP** before the 4-week period finished.

 If comments are given from this body, the step shall finish when they are addressed, starting a new period of review altogether.
 Similar consideration is to be taken if the MB requests a period extension.
 It will be your responsibility, as a member of the OC/SDPC, to keep track of the status of development and to make sure requested changes are addressed (e.g., contacting authors).